-- receiving regular performance reports from management on WHS&E matters; - monitoring the effectiveness of the WHS&E risk management framework and overseeing the risk management of WHS&E matters; - reviewing the adequacy and effectiveness of CSR's WHS&E management systems and ensuring appropriate improvement objectives and targets are set and monitored; - monitoring the adequacy and effectiveness of CSR's sustainability framework and mechanisms to track progress to sustainability objectives and targets; and - monitoring potential liabilities, changes in legislation, community expectations, research findings and technological changes.
+- receiving regular performance reports from management on WHS&E matters; - monitoring the effectiveness of the WHS&E risk management framework and overseeing the risk management of WHS&E matters: - reviewing the adequacy and effectiveness of CSR's WHS&E management systems and ensuring appropriate improvement objectives and targets are set and monitored; - monitoring the adequacy and effectiveness of CSR's sustainability framework and mechanisms to track progress to sustainability objectives and targets; and - monitoring potential liabilities, changes in legislation, community expectations, research findings and technological changes.

-The committee conducted each meeting during YEM23 at a CSR site, with meetings including a presentation from local management and a site tour.
+The committee conducted three meetings during YEM24 at CSR sites, with these meetings including a presentation from local management and a site tour, with one meeting held at head office.